 - A. All events are open to both boys and girls except as further stated.
 Rough stock events are open to BOYS ONLY who are ten (10) years of age or older.
-The Steer Riding Event is open to boys between the age of ten (10) and twelve (12 born on or after July 1st).
-Boys between the age of twelve (12 born on or before June 30th) and fourteen (14) are required to compete in Bull/Steer Riding.
-If a boy between the age of ten (10) and twelve (12) competes in the Bull/Steer Riding event, he cannot drop back to Steer Riding until the next rodeo season if still in the age requirement.
+The Bull/Steer Riding Event is open to boys between the age of ten (10) and fourteen (14- born on or after July 1st).
 No boy ten (10) years of age or older will be permitted to compete in Barrel Racing and/or Pole Bending, with the exception of Article I (N).
 If a boy is nine (9) years of age on July 1st and competes in Barrel Racing and/or Pole Bending, he will be allowed to continue the rodeo season in that event.
-In the Chute Dogging event a contestant must be ten (10) years of age to compete. - B. If a boy turns ten (10) during the fiscal year-and is competing in Barrel Racing and/or Pole Bending-and decides to compete in a rough stock event, he must discontinue competing in Barrel Racing and/or Pole Bending or he may postpone competing in a rough stock event until the following year. - C. During ALL Events, ONLY contestants and arena help will be allowed in the arena.
+In the Chute Dogging event, a contestant must be ten (10) years of age to compete. - B. If a boy turns ten (10) during the fiscal year-and is competing in Barrel Racing and/or Pole Bending-and decides to compete in a rough stock event, he must discontinue competing in Barrel Racing and/or Pole Bending or he may postpone competing in a rough stock event until the following year. - C. During ALL Events, ONLY contestants and arena help will be allowed in the arena.
 Contestants will be allowed in when it is their turn.
 Contestants will be allowed to have a parent, other adult, or contestant, who is in dress code, in the arena to assist them.
 The "alley way" is designated as part of the arena and dress code compliance will be mandatory in this area as well. - D. All STOCK (whether rough stock, calves, goats or steers) will be numbered and drawn for each rodeo performance-the only exception to this rule will be Cutting.
 No contestant shall compete on the same stock during a weekend rodeo. - 1.
 If there is a MISDRAW: Put all animals, including the misdraw, back into the draw box.
 Draw new stock for all contestants from misdraw down. - 2.
-If animal is drawn twice in one round, start with the second time animal was drawn and redraw. - 3.
+If animal is drawn twice in one round, start with the second-time animal was drawn and redraw. - 3.
 If any animal in the draw is injured, use the extra-this is not a misdraw.
 If two animals are injured that are in the draw use the extra on first injured.
 Contestant that has the second injured animal will be moved down to the second run of stock and get the extra this time. - 4.
-If any situation comes up that is not covered in the AFJRA Rulebook, the Judges, President, or Arena Director will make a ruling on how to draw stock. - E. A sanction fee of up to fifty percent (50%) of all entry fees paid will be given to any rodeo committee that puts on an AFJRA sanctioned rodeo. - F. There are eleven (11) APPROVED EVENTS in AFJRA.
-Each event shall have an Adult Director and a Student Director with the exception of Rough Stock which is combined. - 1.
-BAREBACK STEER RIDING - 2.
-STEER RIDING - 3.
-BULL/STEER RIDING - 4.
-BARREL RACING - 5.
-BREAKAWAY CALF ROPING - 6.
-CHUTE DOGGING
+If any situation comes up that is not covered in the AFJRA Rulebook, the Judges, President, or Arena Director will make a ruling on how to draw stock.

+- E. A sanction fee of up to fifty percent (50%) of all entry fees paid will be given to any rodeo committee that puts on an AFJRA sanctioned rodeo.

+- F. There are eleven (10) APPROVED EVENTS in AFJRA.
+Each event shall have an Adult Director and a Student Director with the exception of Rough Stock which is combined.

+- 1. BAREBACK STEER RIDING

+- 2. BULL/STEER RIDING

+- 3. BARREL RACING

+- 4. BREAKAWAY CALF ROPING

+- 5. CHUTE DOGGING

-- 7. CUTTING
+- 6. CUTTING

-- 8. GOAT TYING
+- 7. GOAT TYING

-- 9. POLE BENDING
+- 8. POLE BENDING

-- 10. TIE-DOWN CALF ROPING
+- 9. TIE-DOWN CALF ROPING

-- 11. TEAM ROPING
+- 10. TEAM ROPING

 - G. POINTS will be awarded to the top ten contestants in each event per day.
 Points will be distributed according to placing in each event.

 - 1. First Place will receive 10 points

 - 2. Second Place will receive 9 points

 - 3. Third Place will receive 8 points

 - 4. Fourth Place will receive 7 points

 - 5. Fifth Place will receive 6 points